-How to keep your bones healthy
+How to look after your bones

 Calcium and vitamin D

 If your diet is low in calcium, your body will remove it from your bones and use it to maintain the level of calcium in your blood.

-Know your body mass index (BMI)
+Know your body mass index

-Generally, you are more likely to break a bone if your BMI is low.
+Generally, you are more likely to break a bone if your body mass index (BMI) is low.
+This is because there is less cushioning around your hips and you are more likely to have less bone tissue.
 Use this calculator to work out your BMI.

 These are general guidelines about nutrition.
 If you have concerns about your diet, please talk to your doctor about seeing a dietitian.